 The second is from Dr. Rachel Naomi Remen, writer and teacher.
 I plucked it from an “On Being” podcast in which Krista Tippett interviewed Rachel and asked her about the importance of telling stories.

-I’ve handed out both these passages to students in college journalism classes to help them cope with hateful blank screens or understand the importance of what they do when they put fingers to keyboard.
+I’ve handed out and read these passages to students in college journalism classes in central North Carolina.
+When I do, I tell them I hope it’ll help them cope with the hateful blank screens we all see.
+Then, I tell them, I hope these passage will help them understand the importance of what they do when they put fingers to keyboard.

 A Creed To Remember

 Were you put on this earth to be a painter, a scientist, a writer, an apostle of peace?
 In the end the question can only be answered by action.

 It may help to think of it this way.
 If you were meant to cure cancer or write a symphony or crack cold fusion and you don’t do it, you not only hurt yourself, even destroy yourself.
 You hurt your children.
 You hurt me.
 You hurt the planet.

 You shame the angels who watch over you and you spite the Almighty, who created you and only you with your unique gifts, for the sole purpose of nudging the human race one millimeter farther along its path back to God.

 Creative work is not a selfish act or a bid for attention on the part of the actor.
 It’s a gift to the world and every being in it.
 Don’t cheat us for your contribution.
 Give us what you’ve got.

 “There’s a powerful saying that sometimes we need a story more than food in order to live.
 They tell us about who we are, what is possible for us, what we might call upon.
 They also remind us we’re not alone with whatever faces us.